nikkiboyd/Hair-Salon-Software/README.md

 ## Technologies Used

-_This console app was made with C#, HTML, CSS, and Bootstrap._
+_This application is built with C#, HTML, CSS, and Bootstrap._

 ### License